Cedar Rapids, Iowa: Arts and culture

-Cedar Rapids is home to Orchestra Iowa, the Paramount Theatre, Theatre Cedar Rapids, Cedar Rapids Opera Theatre, and Brucemore, a National Trust Historic Site, among others.
+Cedar Rapids is home to Orchestra Iowa, the Paramount Theatre, Theatre Cedar Rapids, Cedar Rapids Opera Theatre, McGrath Amphitheatre, and Brucemore, a National Trust Historic Site.

-Cedar Rapids is also home to the Cedar Rapids Museum of Art, The Cedar Rapids Ceramics Center, Legion Art's CSPS Hall, the National Czech & Slovak Museum & Library, the African American Historical Museum, Kirkwood Community College's Iowa Hall Gallery, and the legendary Grant Wood Studio at 5 Turner Alley.
+Cedar Rapids is also home to the Cedar Rapids Museum of Art, Cedar Rapids Ceramics Center, Legion Art's CSPS Hall, the National Czech & Slovak Museum & Library, the African American Historical Museum, Kirkwood Community College's Iowa Hall Gallery, and the legendary Grant Wood Studio at 5 Turner Alley.
 These Cedar Rapids venues have recently hosted world class and award nominated exhibitions, including the works of Andy Warhol, Grant Wood, and the Iowa Biennial, among others.

 The Cedar Rapids Museum of Art houses the largest collection of Grant Wood paintings in the world.
 The 1920s Paramount Theatre is home to the Orchestra Iowa and the Cedar Rapids Area Theatre Organ Society.
 Concerts and events such as high school graduations, sporting events, exhibitions, and political rallies are held at Alliant Energy Powerhouse, formerly known as Five Seasons Center.

 Many arts centers in Cedar Rapids sustained severe damage during the June 2008 flood.
 Among those severely damaged were the Paramount Theatre, Theatre Cedar Rapids, the National Czech & Slovak Museum, and the African American Historical Museum.
 Two Wurlitzer organs were damaged at the Paramount Theatre and Theatre Cedar Rapids.
 The Cedar Rapids Museum of Art suffered minor damage.
-It is expected to cost $25 million to repair the Paramount; Theatre Cedar Rapids reopened in February 2010.
+It was expected to cost $25 million to repair the Paramount; Theatre Cedar Rapids reopened in February 2010.

+Cedar Rapids is also home to the Mother Mosque of America, which is considered to be the oldest still-standing purpose-built mosque in the United States.
+The current mosque was built in 1934 and it was purchased by the Islamic Council of Iowa in 1991 to create a community center and refurbished historic site.